andreasalptun/fota/README.md

 FOTA is a lightweight (&lt;50kb) signing and encryption tool/library for embedded systems written in pure c.

 No networking or bootloader in included, making it suitable for most platforms.
-The general idea is to let a smartphone ask the system for a request token, use it to download an encrypted firmware package and then transfer the package to the system over bluetooth (or similar).
+The general idea is to let a smartphone fetch a request token from the system, use it to download an encrypted firmware package and then transfer the package to the system over bluetooth (or similar).
 The system itself will then decrypt and verify the firmware, before installing it, making sure no secret keys ever leaves the system.

 FOTA is licensed under the MIT license.
 It depends on the ARM mbed-crypto for cryptographic functions (<https://github.com/ARMmbed/mbed-crypto>), which is licensed under the Apache-2.0 license.